 3. Visit one of the many cafe’s and bars that Airlie Beach has to offer

 If you’ve been to Airlie Beach before then you know that there’s no shortage of food and beverage places around.
 The main strip of Airlie Beach has an astronomical amount of bars and restaurants and range from easy take-away food, to 5-star luxurious food.
 Sidewalk Cafe or Mr. Bone’s are great places to start your morning with great coffee on the Esplanade or facing the lagoon respectively.
-Little Vegas Burger is also a new joint where the burgers are second to none.
 If you’re looking for a cheap place to drink with a chilled out atmosphere then you can’t go past Shed Bar at our very own Nomads Airlie Beach, it’s out the back of the property where they have live music played most nights.
 If you’re looking for somewhere to go at night and really party it up, then Mama Africa’s and Paddy Shenanigans are great places to finish your night off.